Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Can I use regular pillows to achieve the incline?

 Not ideal.
 Regular pillows can slip and strain your neck.
-Wedge pillows or bed risers are safer and more comfortable.
+Wedge pillows or bed risers are safer.

-Some people feel better after just a few nights.
-For others, it might take a week or two.
-The key is consistency.
+Some people feel better after a few nights.
+Others may take 1–2 weeks.

 It can.
-Use non-slip mats or wedge systems with grip features to keep your mattress in place.
+Use non-slip mats or wedges with grip features.

 Yes!
-It may also improve circulation, reduce snoring, and help with sinus congestion and even mild sleep apnea.
+It may improve circulation, reduce snoring, and ease sinus congestion.